kwassarman/Chem308/Linear_Algebra.md

 The inner product can also be used to determine the length and angle of vectors when taking the inner product of itself,

 $$||\vec v||=\sqrt{\langle \vec v , \vecv \rangle}$$

+## Orthonormal Bases

+In quantum mechanics it is important to have